How can I fill out a FAFSA without a tax return?

-Depending on your personal situation, how you complete the form will differ.
-Below we outline a few situations and the answers you should apply.
+Depending on your personal situation, how you work around not having a return will differ.
+Below we outline a few situations.

 You have yet to file your return – In the past, the dates of when the FAFSA was available and the specific year of tax return information needed made it difficult for those trying to get their application in early.
 Luckily, the government made changes to the process in 2015 that allowed for an earlier submission date and also allowed for an older tax return to be used.

-If that is the case, you can indicate “Will file” on the form and can use a late December 2017 paystub and your 2016 income tax return to provide estimates for questions about your income if it is similar.
+If that is the case, you can indicate “Will file” on the form and can use a late December paystub and the previous year’s income tax return to provide estimates for questions about your income if it is similar.
 If your income is not similar, you can use the Income Estimator available when you complete the FAFSA online at www.fafsa.gov.

 Once you file your return, you must update your FAFSA from “Will file” to “Already completed” and enter your final amounts.

-You or your parents are not required to file a return – If your or your parents’ income is below the minimum amount to file taxes, you can choose the option “Will not file” when you complete the FAFSA.
+You or your parents are not required to file a return – Those with little or no income have asked if they can pay zero ($0) income tax and still submit a FAFSA.
+If you or your parents’ income is below the minimum amount to file taxes, you can choose the option “Will not file” when you complete the FAFSA.
 However, you will need to provide any W-2, 1099 or final pay stub received for that specific year.

 Your parents are not citizens and do not live the U.S. – If your parents do not live the U.S., you will be able to choose “Foreign Country” as an answer to the question about their state of legal residence.
 Additionally, you can select “Foreign tax return” in answer to the question of what type of tax return they filed.